BU-AdS/2p1D-Schwinger/README.md

 We have deliberatly left some parameters of the code as preprocessor defines.
 This is so that any attempt to parallelise the code with, say OpenACC, will be easier.
-In order to constrcut an exectuable, one must edit the 'launcher.sh` file with the desired parameters.
-The 'launcher.sh` script will then construct a `Makefile`, a 'main.cpp' file, and an executable, and will then launch the job.
+In order to constrcut an exectuable, one must edit the `launcher.sh` file with the desired parameters.
+The `launcher.sh` script will then construct a `Makefile`, a `main.cpp` file, and an executable, and will then launch the job.

 ## Dependencies